JvanKatwijk/eti-stuff/eti-cmdline/README.md

 If `-DX64_DEFINED' is added, SSE instructions will be used in the viterbi decoding.

-If `-DRPI_DEFINED' is added and building takes place on an RPI, an attempt is made to use neon insrtructions (problems with the toolchain though)
+If `-DRPI_DEFINED' is added and building takes place on an RPI, an attempt is made to use neon insrtructions.
+Note however that there might be problems with the toolchain: different toolchains require different flags.
+See the section in the CMakeLists.txt file

 The resulting program is named `eti-cmdline-XXX`, for XXX see above.